Abstract: Methods of physical education and development of children. Starting position

 Leg position2

-The main stance - heels together, toes apart, the position of the hands can be different - is used as an organizing moment before and after the exercises in the middle and senior groups;
+The main stance - heels together, toes apart, the position of the hands can be different - is used as an organizing moment before and after the end of exercises in the middle and senior groups;

-Closed leg stance - toes and heels together;
+Stand with your feet closed – toes and heels together;

 Hand position3

-Starting positions sitting 4.
+Starting positions sitting4.

-Starting positions lying5.
+Starting positions lying down5.

 3. Rules for recording general developmental exercises.

-For example: "Rubber Stretching".
+For example: “Stretching rubber.”

 For the most part, it is individual and positive, regardless of how the child performed the exercises.